Graduate Program

 • Quantitative Materials Science & Engineering (MEMS 5610)

-• Solid-State and Materials Chemistry (Chem 5620) or Elective
+• Solid-State and Materials Chemistry (CHEMISTRY 5620) or Elective

 Spring semester (12 credits)